-Prerequisite: RN License, Acceptance to the BSN Program, NUR301, NUR330.
-(2 hours class, 1 hour lab)
+Prerequisite: RN License, Acceptance to the BSN Program, NUR301, NUR330

-NUR380 Critical Thinking and Clinical Reasoning in Nursing
+NUR 380 - Critical Thinking and Clinical Reasoning in Nursing

 The focus of this course is for the nursing student to apply critical thinking and clinical reasoning skills to solve practice problems.
 Understanding the differences between critical thinking, clinical judgment, and clinical reasoning is presented and applied.